Perth White Water Centre

 $50,000.00

-An artificial wild river and rapids, plus diverse, exciting add-on activities, could be a reality for Perth within a few short years.
+An artificial wild river and rapids, plus diverse and exciting off water activities, could be a reality for Perth within a few short years.

 Such a facility will offer immense community and economic benefits for the local Perth and wider West Australian communities and will be a key tourist attraction for the State.
-In order to progress this further, Paddle WA requires a comprehensive Business Case that can be presented to local governments and investors, to the sum of approx. $50,000.
+In order to progress this further, Paddle WA requires a comprehensive Business Case and ongoing project development that can be presented to local governments an investors.

 Why now?